SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 * Recommended Dashboards
 * Pinned Searches<br/><img src={useBaseUrl('img/get-started/dashboard-searches.png')} alt="dashboard-searches.png" style={{border: '1px solid gray'}} width="800" />

-## Using the left navigation panel
+## Left navigation panel

-In the left nav panel, you can access all of our features, such as Logs, Observability, Cloud SIEM, and more.
-You'll also find your dashboards library here.
+The left nav panel lets you access all Sumo Logic features, such as Logs, Observability, Cloud SIEM, and more.

-### Access dashboards and searches
+### Dashboards and searches

-The left nav panel provides easy access to libraries, searches, folders, and your personal collection of dashboards.
+Access your dashboard libraries, searches, folders, and your personal collection of dashboards.
 Click the icons at the top of the left-side nav panel to view:

 * Your **Library**, which contains:
    * Your own **Installed Apps** from the App Catalog.